Justin Theroux: Career

-In 2003, he was featured in a music video for the British band Muse for their song "Hysteria".
+In 2003, Theroux was featured in a music video for the British band Muse for their song "Hysteria".
 Theroux also has appeared on television, having starred in The District and appeared on episodes of shows such as Alias, Ally McBeal, Sex and the City (in which he guest starred in two episodes as different characters), and Six Feet Under (in which he played a recurring character in the third and fourth seasons).

-In 2006, he directed his first film, Dedication, which premiered at the 2007 Sundance Film Festival.
+In 2006, Theroux directed his first film, Dedication, which premiered at the 2007 Sundance Film Festival.
 A fan of the band Deerhoof, Theroux chose them to score Dedication.
 Theroux also had roles in two other films at the festival, Broken English and The Ten, in which he played Jesus Christ alongside Gretchen Mol.
 Theroux co-wrote the Ben Stiller film Tropic Thunder, and also appeared in the behind-the-scenes mockumentary Tropic Thunder: Rain of Madness.

 In 2008, Theroux played John Hancock in the HBO miniseries John Adams.
 In 2009, Theroux made up part of the voice cast for Call of Duty: Modern Warfare 2.
 He also played Justin in Parks and Recreation.
 Theroux wrote the screenplay for the 2010 film Iron Man 2.
 Following Theroux's work on Tropic Thunder, actor Robert Downey Jr. recommended Theroux as a screenwriter to the film's director, Jon Favreau.

 Theroux returned to acting in the film Your Highness (2011), as Leezar, an evil wizard who kidnaps a princess.
 He starred in the 2012 comedy Wanderlust, playing the leader of a hippie commune.
 By August 2012, Theroux was hired to direct and rewrite the script for the comedy film Swear to God.